Arturo-Intel/GSS-Tools/public/persona/SSU.md

         },
         "summary": {
             "type": "array",
-            "description": "Quick technical summary of the info provided in the SSU file."
+            "description": "Quick technical summary of any possible issue from the SSU file."
             "items": {"type": "string"}
         },
         "notes": {